-Combangio has in the past chosen, and we may in the future choose, to conduct one or more of our clinical trials outside the United States, including adding sites in Latin America for the CHASE Phase 2b clinical trial, subject to regulatory approval.
 Although the FDA may accept data from clinical trials conducted outside the United States, acceptance of these data is subject to conditions imposed by the FDA.
-For example, where data from foreign clinical trials are not intended to serve as the sole basis for approval in the United States, the FDA will not accept the data as support for a marketing application unless the clinical trial was well designed and conducted in accordance with GCP requirements.
+For example, where data from foreign clinical trials are not intended to serve as the sole basis for approval in the United States, the FDA will not accept the data as support for a marketing application unless the clinical trial was well designed and conducted in accordance with good clinical practices, or GCP requirements.
 The FDA must also be able to validate the data from the trial through an onsite inspection, if necessary.
 In addition, these clinical trials are subject to the applicable local laws of the jurisdictions where the trials are conducted.
 There can be no assurance that the FDA will accept data from trials conducted outside of the United States.